Dubai Travel Guide

 Shopping: There are over 70 shopping malls in Dubai (including the Mall of the Emirates which offers an indoor ski resort), plus an annual Shopping Festival featuring music, fireworks and more.
 Visit one of the famed souks or marketplaces for a more traditional experience: at the Spice Souk, see cinnamon, cloves and incense sold out of sacks, or try the Gold Souk for ancient and modern jewelry designs.

-Check out the U.S. State Department’s “country specific information” section for the United Arab Emirates for embassy contacts and visa/passport requirements, plus information on traffic, safety concerns and medical care in Dubai at Travel.State.Gov.
+Search the U.S. State Department travel section under United Arab Emirates for U.S. embassy contacts and visa/passport requirements, plus information on traffic, safety concerns and medical care in Dubai.

 More Information on Dubai

 For more information on Dubai attractions, consult with these websites; you'll find great choices for sightseeing plus recommendations on places to stay, and where to dine.